 The Miller act is a federal Act that requires every contractor bidding for a government project to post a payment bond and a performance bond covering all material and labor.
 These bonds must are for federal projects worth $100,000 or more.
 The Federal Acquisition Regulation is empowered to request additional bonds for contracts worth $25,000 and $100,000.

 Now that we have answered this burning question, What is a Construction Bond, it is important to note that construction of buildings and other structures is a costly undertaking.
-Thus, make the construction industry less risky by acquiring construction bonds.
-Remain financially independent, stay in your financial comfort zone, don’t be afraid to make mistakes, don’t lose your credibility, but dominate the sphere of construction bonds.
-Create confidence and trust for all parties involved by acquiring construction bonds.
+Thus, make the construction industry less risky by acquiring a construction bond.
+Remain financially independent, stay in your financial comfort zone, don’t be afraid to make mistakes, don’t lose your credibility, but dominate the sphere of construction related bonds.
+Create confidence and trust for all parties involved by betting bonded.